 Who is this that comes out of Nineveh?
 It is none other than the Assyrian, also known as the Antichrist.

-“Chariots of Fire” is also the name of a 1981 movie that was re-released in 2012.
+“Chariots of Fire” also happens to be the name of a 1981 movie that was re-released in 2012.
 The movie is based on a true story of two English men who competed in the 1924 Paris Olympics.
 One was Eric Liddell, a devout Christian who was born in China to Scottish missionary parents but was brought up in a boarding school in London.
 The other was Harold Abrahams, an English Jew.

 The remarkable thing about the 1924 Olympics is that both men were supposed to compete in the 100-metre event.
 But Liddell, who was favoured to win that race, refused to run in one particular heat because it was held on a Sunday.
-He withdrew from that event, explaining that he had wanted to honour God.
+He withdrew from that event, and explained that he had wanted to honour God.

 … the LORD saith… them that honour me I will honour…